tretre91/ccalc/README.md

 a = 2.5
 a - 1
 ```
-You would obtain the following output
+You would obtain the following output:
 ```
 $ ccalc script.txt
 2